 The Steve Hoyle Intensive Substance Abuse Treatment Program, housed at Bossier Parish Correctional Center, provides a therapeutic community approach to house, treat, educate, and reintegrate returning residents with identified substance abuse challenges.

-Most people in prison have a values base that is inconsistent with what it takes to adjust in society.
-This often results in poor and often anti-social decision-making, which is reinforced by anti-social peers and associates.
-It is imperative that the Department provides faith-based and character-based programs to offset these deficits.
+Most people in prison have a values base that is inconsistent with successful adjustment to society.
+This often results in poor decision-making which is reinforced by antisocial peers and associates.
+It is imperative for the Department to provide faith-based and character-based programs to prepare them for successful reentry by establishing a spiritual foundation from which they can make sound moral choices.

-Louisiana State Penitentiary (LSP) became a model for other prisons systems in the country when it partnered with the New Orleans Baptist Theological Seminary (NOBTS) to open a Bible College on the grounds of the maximum security prison.
-The seminary, established in 1995, offers two college-level degree programs: a two-year associate degree in pastoral ministries and a four-year bachelor’s degree in theology.
-As many of the people imprisoned at LSP are serving life sentences, the Department sees their role in the reentry process as mentors – helping other people in prison transition back into the community.
-Some imprisoned people who have earned degrees through the NOBTS program serve as missionaries or chaplains at other prisons to strengthen religious and moral programming.
+Louisiana State Penitentiary (LSP) became a model for other prison systems in the country when it partnered with the New Orleans Baptist Theological Seminary (NOBTS) to open a Bible College on the grounds of the maximum security prison.
+The seminary program has been expanded to include Louisiana Correctional Institute for Women (LCIW) and offers two college-level degree programs: a two-year associate degree in pastoral ministries and a four-year bachelor’s degree in theology.
+To date, 255 inmates have graduated from the NOBTS programs.
+As many of the people imprisoned at these institutions are serving decades-long or life sentences, the Department sees their role in the reentry process as mentors – helping other people transition back into the community.
+The Department provides inmate peer ministers at four state prisons.
+These peer ministers visit cellblocks and the infirmary, facilitate classes, and serve as available, positive role models.
+Some imprisoned people who have earned degrees through the NOBTS program serve as missionaries or chaplains at other prisons to help strengthen religious and moral programming.

 Regional Reentry Programs

-Since 2009, the Department has established 10 Regional Reentry Programs across the state.
+The Department has established 8 Regional Reentry Programs across the state.
 These regional reentry programs operate in conjunction with local sheriffs and are designed to reach individuals who are within one year of release or in a Transitional Work Program assignment, and returning to a specific region.
 This regionalized approach enhances the program’s ability to engage community supports, such as treatment providers, educational opportunities, and family and faith-based programs.
-Each Regional Reentry Program provides participants with the Standardized Pre-Release Curriculum 2010, two forms of identification, residence and employment plans, and connections to needed post-release resources in the community.
+Each Regional Reentry Program provides participants with the Standardized Pre-Release Curriculum 2022, two forms of identification, residence and employment plans, and connections to needed post-release resources in the community.

 Local Jail Corrections Transition Specialists